-And as a result, you generate a steady stream of inbound leads to power your business growth.
+As a result of engaging us, you generate a steady stream of inbound leads to power your business growth.

 All the critical components of your digital marketing are taken care of, your time is freed up to work "on" the business and not "in" the business, and what you know should be getting done, actually gets done.